atulyarai/atulyarai/README.md

 ### Hey there 👋 I'm Atulya

-🎓 CSE undergrad | 🛠️ Full-stack & QA enthusiast | 🚀 Always building something fun
+CSE undergrad at IIITN| Full-stack enthusiast | Always building something fun

 Currently part of the founding team at **Merlin AI**, where I switch between breaking things (QA) and building them (dev) — sometimes both in the same sprint.